Karera-o/Books-MindMaps/README.md

 # 📚 Ultimate Book Mind Maps Repository
+You can view the website here: https://karera-o.github.io/Mindmaps/

 Welcome to the **Ultimate Book Mind Maps Repository**! 🚀 This repository contains **detailed, structured mind maps** for a wide variety of books, helping you quickly grasp key concepts before reading or purchasing a book.

 ## 🌟 Why Use This Repository?
 - **Save Time** ⏳ – Get the essence of a book in minutes.